koopthekoopa/wii-ipl/README.md

   ```

 >  [!NOTE]
-> This does **not** produce a WAD file.
-You must replace the exectable with the one you built (`main.app`) manually into a WAD file.
+> This does **not** produce a WAD file, only the executable file, `main.app`.

 > [!WARNING]
+> Due to the SEL file not being generated on build, the code is not 100% shiftable.
-> The code is not 100% shiftable, most of it works aside from a couple of things (such as Wii Settings and a few Channel Banners like the Forecast Channel)
+> Most of it works aside from a couple of things, such as Wii Settings and a couple of Channel Banners like the Forecast Channel.

 Diffing
 =======